near/docs/docs/tutorials/contracts/nfts/minting-nfts.md

 ### Clone the NFT repository

+In your terminal run the following command to clone the NFT repo:

 ```
 git clone https://github.com/near-examples/NFT
 ```

 ### Explore the smart contract

 The source code for this contract can be found in `nft/src/lib.rs`.
-In addition, there is logic that comes from the core standards implementation which can be found [here](https://github.com/near/near-sdk-rs/blob/master/near-contract-standards/src/non_fungible_token/core/core_impl.rs).
+This contract contains logic which follows the [NEP-171 standard](https://github.com/near/NEPs/blob/master/specs/Standards/NonFungibleToken/Core.md) (NEAR Enhancement Proposal) and the implementation of this standard which can be found [here](https://github.com/near/near-sdk-rs/blob/master/near-contract-standards/src/non_fungible_token/core/core_impl.rs).

-At first, the code can be a bit overwhelming, but if we only consider the aspects involved with minting, we can break it down into 2 main categories - the contract struct, and the minting process.
+At first, the code can be a bit overwhelming, but if we only consider the aspects involved with minting, we can break it down into 2 main categories - the contract struct and the minting process.

 #### Contract Struct

 The contract keeps track of two pieces of information - `tokens` and `metadata`.
-For the purpose of this tutorial, we will only deal with the `tokens` field.
+For the purpose of this tutorial we will only deal with the `tokens` field.

 ```rust
 #[near_bindgen]